Indios de Mayagüez (basketball): 2000s

 By 2001, team owner Don Luis Falto began to invest large amounts of money without skimping on expenses and brought to Mayagüez the best players and leaders available (Edgardo Vechio, ‘Butch’ Lee, Flor Meléndez).
-This good-willed experiment didn't work as it was a very talented team but lacked discipline (Andrés Guibert, Lázaro Borrel, Orlando Vega, Tyler Brown, James Carter, Elmyr García, Freddie Martínez, Ferdinand Morales, Michelo Dávila, Josué Nieves, Leroy Jackson, Joe Murray, Gary Joe Burgos, Puruco Latimer, Lee Benson, Bimbo Carmona, Ritchie Dalmau, Ricardo Dalmau [...]).
+This good-willed experiment didn't work as it was a very talented team but lacked discipline (Andrés Guibert, Lázaro Borrel, Orlando Vega, Tyler Brown, James Carter, Elmyr García, Freddie Martínez, Ferdinand Morales, Michelo Dávila, Josué Nieves, Leroy Jackson, Joe Murray, Gary Joe Burgos, Puruco Latimer, Lee Benson, Bimbo Carmona and Ricardo Dalmau.
 Most of them were veterans who had already seen the best of their careers.
-It's worth noting that during this time Mayagüez also signed the best prospects of the decade: José Juan Barea, Alexander Galindo, Jesus Verdejo, Felix Davila y Samuel Hernandez, who became deserve players for the team because the NCAA changed its eligibility rules with respect to Puerto Rican players who formed part of the BSN as well as the NCAA.
+It's worth noting that during this time Mayagüez also signed the best prospects of the decade: José Juan Barea, Alexander Galindo, Jesus Verdejo, Felix Davila y Samuel Hernandez, who became reserve players for the team because the NCAA changed its eligibility rules with respect to Puerto Rican players who formed part of the BSN as well as the NCAA.
 This experiment lasted until yet another hiatus in 2005 and 2006.
 During the hiatus, the franchise forgot to send his roster of players to the league, losing the booking fees on all players, including the college reserves.
 The franchise returned to the league in 2007, near the point of dissolving.
 It had several problems with coaches Wigberto Quintana, Gabi Miranda, Manolo Cintron and Omar González.
 Keenan Jourdon (2007–10) became the team leader.
 That year Giovanni Jiménez (2007–present) as well as cubans Ángel Caballero y Roberto Herrera arrived and performed well.
 In 2008 Eddie Casiano, former Puerto Rico national team member, retires as player, succumbing to the many lesions.
 In 2009, their first season under owner Luis Vargas and Eddie Casiano as head coach, they reached their first semi finals in franchise history.
-They lost to eventual the eventual BSN champions, the Bayamón Cowboys in the semi final series 4–2.
+They lost to eventual the eventual BSN champions, the Bayamón Cowboys in the semi-final series 4–2.
 That year, Luis Vargas won the Owner of the Year Award and Eddie Casiano won the Coach of the Year Award.